rachj14/Project-3-Group-6/README.md

-# Project-3-Group-6
+# Project-3-Group-6 - Rachel, Malini, Masih and Rafi

-# Project Title: Exploring the Impact of Music, Social Media, and Air Pollution on Mental Health
+# Project Title: Exploring different factors impacting Mental Health

 ## Introduction
 Mental health is a pressing concern influenced by various environmental and lifestyle factors.
 This project aims to investigate the relationship between music consumption, social media usage, air pollution levels, and mental health outcomes using data available on Kaggle.
 Through efficient data analysis and visualization techniques, we aim to uncover insights that may inform future research or interventions.